 These Wilwood calipers utilize a 1/8 NPT fitting.
 Do not thread any OEM tube-nuts into the caliper directly without adapting to 1/8 NPT.
-This brake kit is available with an optional hose kit, which can also be purchased separately HERE.
-Follow steps 25-28 for installing the hose kit, otherwise it will be necessary to adapt from the 1/8 NPT fitting at the caliper to the fittings and hoses of your choice.
+This brake kit is available with an optional hose kit, which can also be purchased separately here: Braided Stainless Hoses - 88-00 GM CK1500 for 14/16 inch Rear Kits.
+Follow steps 15-18 for installing the hose kit, otherwise it will be necessary to adapt from the 1/8 NPT fitting at the caliper to the fittings and hoses of your choice.
 Apply a small amount of sealant such as Loctite[®] 545 to the adapter fitting before installing the adapter into the caliper.

 Install the stainless hose onto the caliper fitting.
 The hose will be routed under the axle and through the hose bracket.
 Install the retaining clip as shown, being careful not to bend the hose bracket.
-The factory brake hardline can then be rerouted into the top side of your brake line bracket and tightened into the braided hose.